gSchool/ada-CS-Fundamentals-Internship/08-graphs/01-graphs.md

 Each city is a node in the graph.
 The edges represent flights between those cities.

-Naturally graphs can be used to solve problems like finding the cheapest way to visit all the cities below.

 ![Graphs Demo 1](images/graphs1.png)

 They can also be used to solve problems like this.
 Fairaday Academy is planning to host exams.
 They have a number of classes and a number of students.
 However they want to schedule exams in such a manner that no student is scheduled to take two exams a the same time.
 There are `m` exam slots.